RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 We have also extensively followed best practices in Java, you can see some of them in the [Developer Guide](/DEVELOPER_GUIDE.md).
 To ensure a consistent code structure we continue using the MVC-principle, which means that the model, view and controller are separated.

 We also ensure to always comment and document our code, so that the next person who reads the code can quickly understand it.
-This has been very benificial for the workflow internal in the group but it also makes makes it a lot easier for outsiders to view and understand the code that we have written.
+This has been very beneficial for the internal workflow within the group, but it also makes makes it a lot easier for outsiders to view and understand the code that we have written.
 Not only does this make the process of evaluating and giving feedback on the project a lot easier, it also makes going back to the project in the future a lot easier.
 One scenario could be that we at a later point want to continue to the develop the application with new features.
 This might be with the existing team, but also with new team members.
 In any case, having code with well structured commenting and documentation makes it a lot easier.

-Another important aspect of the code quality is the naming of functions, variables, classes etc..
-Utalizing a good naming convention with descriptive names can be equally beneficial in order to read and understand the code.
+Another important aspect of the code quality is the naming of functions, variables, classes etc. Utilizing a consistent naming convention with descriptive names can be equally beneficial in order to read and understand the code.

 As mentioned before, in order to merge to the master branch, we have required at least one other team member to review the code.
 This has made it a lot easier to spot anti-patterns and suggest better alternatives.
-Overall this has been a hugh contribution to our code-quality and also probably saved us a lot of work not having to go back in old code and review it and make improvements to it at a later stage.
+Overall this has been a huge contribution to our code-quality and has probably saved us lots of work by not having to refactor code at a later stage.
 Spotting bugs and potential errors before production is something we strive to achieve.

-Refactoring???